aeternity/tool-paperwallets/README.md

 ## Setup

-In the example we will be working in the folder `paperw` and using `sdk-edgenet` as target network
+In the example we will be working in the folder `paperw` and using `sdk-testnet` as target network

 First step is to build the docker image